Kapish26/python_data_logger/README.md

 # Data Logger GUI

-The Data Logger GUI project connects with the hardware (an ESP32 module) using serial communication.
-It allows users to configure various temperature settings and monitor real-time thermistor data, including a live graph of temperature variations.
+The Data Logger GUI project connects with the hardware (an ESP32 module) using serial communication and currently supports data from 16 thermistors.
+This application allows users to monitor and configure temperature settings via a graphical user interface built with Python.

 ## Table of Contents